Suzuki Carry: Complete Guide

 The Suzuki Carry has the most developed aftermarket of any kei truck.
 Popular modifications include:

-- Tires and wheels: Upgrading from the stock 12-inch tires to 13 or 14-inch all-terrain tires is one of the most impactful modifications.
-Many owners run 145/80R12 or 155/80R13 all-terrain tires — see our complete kei truck tire guide for exact sizes, brands, and where to buy.
-[AFFILIATE: Yokohama Geolandar AT 145/80R12 (set of 4), $200-$300, https://oiwagarage.co]
+- Tires and wheels: Upgrading from the stock 12 inch tires to 13 or 14 inch all terrain tires is one of the most impactful modifications.
+Many owners run 145/80R12 or 155/80R13 all terrain tires.
+See our complete kei truck tire guide for exact sizes, brands, and where to buy.
+A set of Yokohama Geolandar AT 145/80R12 runs $200 to $300 for four.

 - Exhaust: Aftermarket exhaust systems can free up a few horsepower and improve the sound, though gains are modest on the small engines.
+For builders who want to go much further, one project is stuffing twin Tesla motors into a Carry for 550 HP with a full custom roll cage.

 - Heating upgrades: The stock heater is often inadequate in cold climates.
 Auxiliary heater installations are common.

-For a complete guide to building an off-road Carry, see our best kei truck mods for off-road use.
+For a complete guide to building an off road Carry, see our best kei truck mods for off road use.

 Known Issues & Maintenance Tips